 One of the most common things people ask for help with is time management.
 When I dig down, I find that many clients are actually trying to fix procrastination.
 But, in most cases, procrastination isn’t really a time management problem.
 Instead, it is more about motivation (or lack of motivation) to get something done.

 When I examined my own areas of procrastination (yep – I deal with this too), I found my feeling of being stuck fell into three categories: (1) I don’t have enough information to feel confident in choosing what to do, (2) I don’t see the value in doing the task, and (3) I don’t like doing that task.
-I too can beat myself up for failing to get everything done.
+When I recognize what is going on, I can take productive action instead of just beating myself up for failing to get everything done.

 When the issue is not enough information, there are generally two potential solutions.
 One, figure out how to get the information you need and then proceed.
 Sometimes it is as easy as sending the correct person an email and asking a few questions.
 Two, determine that you have all the information that is available and you need to proceed anyway.
 This was the case the first time I wrote a grant proposal.
 I had no idea if I did it correctly.
 I had to do the best I could and then submit the grant on time.
 It wasn’t comfortable but I did it anyway (Good news!
 I got the grant!!).